Asset Statements And Income Verification During The Mortgage Application Process

 Asset statements are documentation of your net worth and assets.
 When you apply for a mortgage, you will need to verify that you own certain types of assets and your sources of personal wealth.
 You’ll submit a collection of statements detailing your asset portfolio to your lender in order to do so.

-It’s important for a mortgage lender to be able to review your asset statements so they can know for certain that you won’t be burdened with a mortgage you can’t afford.
-Asset statements are meant to provide a comprehensive look at your finances, so not only will your prospective lender feel more confident that you’ll be able to afford your mortgage payments, but they’ll also make sure the mortgage you’re approved for is the right one for your financial goals.
+It’s important for a mortgage lender to be able to review your asset statements so they can know for certain that you won’t become “house poor.”
+Asset statements are meant to provide a comprehensive look at your finances.
+Not only will your prospective lender feel more confident that you’ll be able to afford your mortgage payments, but they’ll also make sure the mortgage you’re approved for is the right one for your financial goals.

 What Types Of Assets Should Be Reported On Your Mortgage Application?

-Let’s discuss some of the types of verifications that will need to be made via asset statements as you enter the mortgage application process.
+Let’s discuss some of the types of verifications that will need to be made via asset statements during the mortgage application process.

-Mortgage lenders will want to verify that you have the means to pay the principal, interest, taxes and insurance on your mortgage.
-This capability is determined by items you own that have value, like savings accounts, checking accounts, stocks, etc. When these assets have a cash value, or are easily converted into cash, they’re known as “liquid assets.”
+Mortgage lenders will want to verify that you have the means to pay the principal, interest, taxes and insurance (PITI) on your mortgage.
+This capability is determined by items you own that have value, like savings accounts, checking accounts, stocks, etc. When these assets have a cash value – or are easily converted into cash – they’re known as “liquid assets.”

 Lenders want to confirm that enough of your assets are liquid in case of a financial emergency that leaves you unable to keep up with your mortgage payments.
-When life throws you curveballs that reduce your income (loss of a job, medical emergency, etc.), your liquid assets are there to help you pay your bills.
+When life throws you curveballs that reduce your income (loss of a job or a medical emergency, for example), your liquid assets are there to help you pay your bills.